Welcome to the OutUK series looking at gay men and their health brought to you in association with the NHS website.

 Go to A&E or call 999 if:

-Treatment for anal pain
+Treatments for joint pain

-• antibiotics if you have an infection
+• prescribe antibiotics if they think you have an infection

 [Previous Feature][Next Feature]